Cohen-Or/cohen-or.github.io/posts/rsaa1.md

 One noticeable challenge for the model is evident by the bearish forecasts for AggBond which constitute 42% of the periods, considerably higher than the 21% for LargeCaps and 18% for REITs.
 According to the research, this is a result of creating features based on excess returns since during periods of high interest rate the excess return of AggBond is diminished.
 The higher Sharpe Ratio of the buy-and-hold strategy on Gold (see table below) is another evidence of that issue.

 Another challenge, that in a way is here to stay, is the delay of forecasts evident by several bear regime forecasts that lagged significant drops; for example during the 2015-2016 market selloff for LargeCaps as result of Brexit, the Greek debt default and the Chinese stock market turmoil.
-Still, until we find that crystal ball, this model proves significantly better than the buy-and-hold strategy.
+With that, until we find that crystal ball, this model proves significantly better than the buy-and-hold strategy.

 ![Performance benchmarks](/images/rsaa4.png)
+Performance metrics for the 0/1 strategy applied to individual assets vs. buy and hold, between 2007-2023.
+A one-way transaction cost of 5 basis points was applied.
 Source: [1]
-Note: A one-way transaction cost of 5 basis points was applied.

 ## Midpoint Conclusion
 The outcomes in the table above prove the power of incorporating market regimes in our risk and portfolio management, even when used only as a simple kill switch (0/1 strategy).
 It is particularly effective for mitigating the downside risk as evident by the lower maximum drawdown across all asset classes.

-In the next post we will see how we can incorporate the regime forecasts in our portfolio management and discover the benefits of that.
+In the next post we will see the benefits of incorporate the regime forecasts in our asset allocation decision making process.

 ___
 References: